katahiromz/TextCanvas/README.txt

 This software is TextCanvas by katahiromz.
 It can render shapes as a string.

-You can study how to render Japanese text.
+You can study how to render Japanese bitmap text.

                        #
                        #         #### ########               #